 A grid is a regular tessellation of a bounded space where two or more sets of curves in which the members of each set intersect the members of the other sets in a systematic way.
 The curves are called grid lines; the points at which they intersect are grid points, and the interstices between the grid lines are grid cells.
 A grid covers the entire bounded space.
 Grids form the basic geometry for a gridded data coverage.
 There are several different regular tessellations of a space that are all subtypes of the general concept of grid.
 Common to all grids is an implicit sequence or traversal order.
 There also exist a number of possible traversal orders for grids, some more useful than others in different situations.
 The location of a grid cell is defined implicitly by the regular grid organization and the traversal order.
 For example, in a rectangular grid each grid cell can be addressed by the row and column order of the grid.
 It is therefore not necessary to maintain the direct position of each grid cell.
 More complex grids require more complex traversal orders, however regularity still permits the position within the grid to be determined from the grid structure and the traversal order.
 The attribute values for a particular grid form a Grid Value Matrix where the matrix entries correspond to the grid cells.

 S-100 addresses only a small subset of the possible grids and traversal orders.
-It makes use of only the CV_ContinuousQuadrilateralGridCoverage described in clause 8 of ISO 19123.
+It makes use of the CV_DiscreteGridPointCoverage and CV_ContinuousQuadrilateralGridCoverage described in clauses 6 and 8 respectively of ISO 19123.
 It makes use of:

 Rectangular grids and irregularly shaped grids;